pivotal-cf/docs-event-alerts/README.md

 ## About branches

-Currently, the **master** branch is for unreleased, v1.1.0, documentation.
+Currently, the **master** branch is for beta, v1.1.2, documentation.
-Make changes or PRs relevant to v1.1.0 on that branch.
+Make changes or PRs relevant to v1.1.x on that branch.

-v1.1.0 is a closed beta.
+v1.1.2 is a closed beta.
 A link to the doc does not appear on the docs.pivotal.io home page.

 **Note**: Provide instructions in your PRs to indicate which branches you want Docs to apply your commits to.